 One of the principal differences between these two types of potential customers is the method of communication they use with a brand.

 Sales leads are typically in an automated program of communication, receiving one-way correspondence from the marketing department with additional provided information and calls to action to push them farther along.
+Leads are also often contacted in large groups, unlike prospects, and calls to action will be focused on providing additional content or connecting them with additional marketing channels.

 Sales prospects, on the other hand, are ready for two-way communication with a brand, either through scheduled phone calls or in-person meetings.
 These are the ones who are worth pursuing to close a sale through in-depth personal contact.
+Prospects are contacted in smaller groups or on an individual basis, and benefit from highly personalized communication through associated representatives.
+Calls to action for prospects will focus on keeping a conversation going, whether it’s by getting them to request a quote, schedule a call, or make some other more committed action.

 Why is It Important to Know the Difference Between MQLs and SQLs?